goddamnsuperhero/HeroAudioTranscriber/README.md

 - Log Location: this is where your log will store
 - Model: use open ai or not
 - Open Ai Secret key: This is the secret key to run the model. https://platform.openai.com/api-keys to find or generate a new one.
 Please be smart and set spending limmits.
 - whisper model options: This is the options to run whisper.
 Whisper is usually "Whisper {audio file} {options}" https://github.com/openai/whisper is where you can find the options.
+I highly recommend using the tiny or tiny.en model's because they are the fastest.

 DISCLAIMER: you need whisper installed to use whisper.
 Please make sure you have it installed & can run from your command line before using that.

 ## Running from code
 Install node.
 I used version 18.16.1 while developing, also tested on v20.17.0